 After registering for class(es), the student must contact the Office of the University Registrar in person by the 4th class day in the summer, or by the 12th class day in the fall or spring.
 Check the university’s Academic Calendar for the exact date.
 Auditors will pay the same fees as if the course(s) were taken for credit.
 The course(s) will be entered on their transcript record, but the student will not receive credit for the course(s).

-Citizens 65 or older may audit courses without payment of a fee if space is available.
-Registration is permitted just prior to the start of the semester, with reduction made by the tuition adjustment clerk, Student Business Services (JCK Administration Building), before registering.
+Senior citizens, 65 or older, may audit courses without payment of tuition and fees if space is available.
+Registration is permitted just prior to the start of the semester, with credit of tuition and fee charges made by the staff in Student Business Services (JCK Administration Building, room 188).
+Note any audited courses are not eligible for Financial Aid which includes grants, scholarships or loans.
+For more information, please visit our registration for senior citizens (65+) information page.